juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 Vivaldi
 Brave
 Chrome / Chromium
-Telegram Desktop,
+Telegram / WhatsApp Desktop,
-etc...
+Oracle OpenOffice / MS Office, etc...

 set All to Dark mode,
-disable Automatic updates in msconfig for Browsers. because old hardware is very limited, RAM, CPU, SSD, also Disable "BitLocker" ssd/hdd Encryption. in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway. and you should never put confidential info in C: drive in a mobile device anyway.
+Disable Automatic updates in msconfig for Browsers. because old hardware is very limited, RAM, CPU, SSD, also Disable "BitLocker" ssd/hdd Encryption. in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway. and you should never put confidential info in C: drive in a mobile device anyway.
-Disable Encryption At Your Own Risk. in the New Configuration Menu, Not Control Panel.
+Disable Encryption At Your Own Risk. at the New Configuration Menu, Not with Control Panel.

+create a Restore Back-up image, Done.

 Clean install =
 1 day of work to install & update Windows8.1
-IF you have all the things required, OTG cable, Bettery fully charged, USB Hub, etc...
+IF you have all tools required: OTG cable, USB memory, Battery fully charged, USB Hub, etc...

 Option D) the most desireable, because long updates of clean install,